go to the AUS-e-TUTE homepage

 Alkanes can react with halogens in the presence of UV light.

-During this reaction, halogen atoms substitute for (replace) hydrogen atoms, one at a time, producing a haloalkane and a hydrogen halide.
+During this reaction, bromine atoms substitute for (replace) hydrogen atoms, one at a time, initially producing bromoethane (ethyl bromide) and hydrogen bromide as shown in the chemical equation below:

 ethane + bromine water UV